 - 1/2 cup peanut butter

-Put 1/2 the chocolate chips and coconut oil in a bowl.
-Microwave in 30 second intervals, stirring in between, until chocolate becomes smooth.
+- Melt the chocolate chips and 1 tablespoon of coconut oil in a bowl.
+Microwave in 30 second intervals, stirring in between until chocolate becomes smooth.

-Pour chocolate mixture on peanut butter.
-Freeze for 1-2 hours or until chocolate has hardened.
+- Sprinkle with sea salt.
+Freeze for about 1 hour or until chocolate has hardened.
 Eat!

 These are best stored in the freezer in a plastic container.
 They can be individually wrapped in wax or parchment paper for individual storage but keep them cool until ready to eat.